-Permits are sold on a first-come, first-served basis starting in May.
-There is no deadline to purchase a permit; however, permits must be purchased by early July if you want the added to your fall bill.
-After this point, the only payment method online is credit card.
-Cash and checks will be accepted at the Parking Office.
+Parking permits are sold online starting in May.
+There is no deadline to purchase a permit; however, permits must be purchased by mid-July if you want them added to your fall semester bill.
+After this point, permits must be paid for at the time of purchase.

 Keep in mind that high demand Restricted permits are sold on a first-come, first-served basis.
 Therefore, the earlier you purchase your permit the more likely it is that you will get your desired lot choice.